Ross65536/job-scheduler/DESIGN.md

 The complete solution consists of a backend server serving a RESTfull HTTP+JSON interface and a CLI client that connects to this server.

-It is assumed that there is only 1 user using the backend.
+Multiple users can communicate with the backend.

 ## Backend